 And … speaking of elections … here’s an interesting sample I share at some networking events.

 When we introduce ourselves and tell what we do, I say, “I can save you from this kind of embarrassment.”

-There are audible gasps as they see the date for election day needed correcting.
+There are audible gasps as they see the original copy had the wrong date for voting!

-The staff hasn’t contacted me about editing for them in the future.
+The magazine staff hasn’t contacted me about editing for them.

 Do you think that part of my email was lost in cyberspace? <grin>

 I hope you enjoyed this look at a few of my projects.